 The Fastest Way to Get Your Ears Back to Normal

-Your ears will probably go back to normal after a couple of days if the blockage is caused by air pressure.
+Your ears will probably go back to normal if the blockage is caused by air pressure.
 If an ear infection is behind your clogged ears, you may have to wait until your body fights off the virus or bacteria at work (and, if it’s the latter, antibiotics can be very helpful).
 This could take up to a couple of weeks.
 You may have to wait even longer than that if you have a sinus infection.

 A bit of patience will be necessary before your ears get back to normal (though that may feel counterintuitive), and your expectations should be, well, adjustable.